KAY Hay

 The fire.

+It rose not from accident, nor from anger, but from inevitability.
 The bush ignited.
 Not a spark, not a flicker—but a devouring, an insatiable beast of flame.

 I shrieked into the chaos, my voice breaking against the wind.
 “Run, run, run!”